CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 ## Exercise 1: Configuring Windows Defender Credential Guard

+In this exercise, you will enable and configure Windows Defender Credential Guard using Group Policy and assess hardware readiness to protect credentials from theft.

-> **Note**: In the lab environment, Credential Guard will not be available on VMs because they don't meet the prerequisites.
+>**Note**: In the lab environment, Credential Guard will not be available on VMs because they don't meet the prerequisites.
 This, however, will not prevent you from stepping through the process of implementing it by using Group Policy and evaluating its readiness by using corresponding tools.

 ### Task 1: Enable Windows Defender Credential Guard using Group Policy

+In this task, you will enable Windows Defender Credential Guard using Group Policy.
+You will create and configure a Group Policy Object (GPO) to enforce Credential Guard settings and apply them to the IT Organizational Unit (OU).

 1. Connect to **SEA-SVR2** and, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.